istio/test-infra/README.md

 Are you part of the istio Github Organization?
 If not, you might need an Istio member to run tests for you, after they have reviewed the submitted code.

-If you are part of the istio org, you can start tests by:

-1. Going to the Jenkins job page, clicking on GitHub PR link and click rebuild on your PR.
-2. Drop a comment on the PR: "jenkins build manager/presubmit" if manager/presubmit is the required check that you want to start
+Org member can comment /ok-to-test on your PR to start testing.

 ### How can I retest my PR ? ###

 If you are part of the istio Github Organization, you can start a test by:

-1. Going to the Jenkins job page, clicking on GitHub PR link and click rebuild on your PR.
-2. Drop a comment on your PR: "jenkins build manager/presubmit" if manager/presubmit is the required check that you want to start
+1. Drop a comment on your PR: "test istio-presubmit" if prow/istio-presubmit is the required check that you want to start

 ### I have a breaking change.
 How can I go about it ? ###